Whole Lotta Love

 I don't know if i can finish.

-Lord, if you show me the power it takes to defeat evil in this world...
+Lord, you show me the power it takes to defeat evil in this world.
+I can fiinish.

-He shows me the 39 lashes done to Jesus.
+He shows me the 39 lashes of Jesus.

 Many Magdalene in hysterical grief leaping backward into the crowd.